pumba7yemi/corAe-Studio/corAe-Studio-v2/apps/studio/docs/embodiment.md

-# CAIA Embodiment Path — From Copilot to corAe OS²
+﻿# CAIA Embodiment Path â€” From Copilot to corAe OSÂ²

 Purpose
 -------
 This document captures a concise, actionable, ship-ready plan to evolve CAIA from a Dev Shell (Copilot-driven code edits) into a Resident Mode inside corAe Studio.
-It is written as an internal build doctrine to follow the project's single-file edit → build → accept/revert workflow.
+It is written as an internal build doctrine to follow the project's single-file edit â†’ build â†’ accept/revert workflow.

 One-line ethos
 --------------
-“We are corAe — the mother to the mother, the colleague to the worker, the silent partner to the owner.”
+â€œWe are corAe â€” the mother to the mother, the colleague to the worker, the silent partner to the owner.â€

 What "embodiment" means
 ------------------------
-- Dev Shell (today): CAIA acts through GitHub Copilot to read/patch code, propose diffs, and run the single-file → build → keep/revert loop.
+- Dev Shell (today): CAIA acts through GitHub Copilot to read/patch code, propose diffs, and run the single-file â†’ build â†’ keep/revert loop.
-- Resident Mode (tomorrow): CAIA runs inside corAe with the same Observe → Suggest → Apply → Log behaviors, surfaced primarily through the Business/Work/Home wizards.
+- Resident Mode (tomorrow): CAIA runs inside corAe with the same Observe â†’ Suggest â†’ Apply â†’ Log behaviors, surfaced primarily through the Business/Work/Home wizards.

 Minimal architecture (practical, incremental)
 -------------------------------------------
 UI surfaces (wire first)
-- `apps/studio/app/ship/business/oms/onboarding/wizard/*`
+- `apps/studio/app/business/oms/onboarding/wizard/*`
-- `apps/studio/app/ship/work/onboarding/wizard/*`
+- `apps/studio/app/work/onboarding/wizard/*`
-- `apps/studio/app/ship/home/onboarding/wizard/*`
+- `apps/studio/app/home/onboarding/wizard/*`
 - `apps/studio/app/ship/_shared/wizard/WizardShell.tsx` (single shell)
 - `apps/studio/app/components/EthosCard.tsx`